Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### Add NFT to Collection

 A [Certified Collection](https://docs.metaplex.com/programs/token-metadata/certified-collections#introduction) is a NFT that individual NFT's can belong to.
-Think of a large NFT collection like Solana Monkey Business, if you look at an individual NFT's Metadata within [there](https://explorer.solana.com/address/C18YQWbfwjpCMeCm2MPGTgfcxGeEDPvNaGpVjwYv33q1/metadata) you will see a `collection` field with a `key` that point's to the `Certified Collection` [NFT](https://explorer.solana.com/address/SMBH3wF6baUj6JWtzYvqcKuj2XCKWDqQxzspY12xPND/).
-Simply put, NFT's can "belong to" another NFT which is a Collection.
+Think of a large NFT collection like Solana Monkey Business.
+If you look at an individual NFT's [Metadata](https://explorer.solana.com/address/C18YQWbfwjpCMeCm2MPGTgfcxGeEDPvNaGpVjwYv33q1/metadata) you will see a `collection` field with a `key` that point's to the `Certified Collection` [NFT](https://explorer.solana.com/address/SMBH3wF6baUj6JWtzYvqcKuj2XCKWDqQxzspY12xPND/).
+Simply put, NFTs that are part of a collection are associated with another NFT that represents the collection itself.

 In order to add an NFT to a collection, first the Collection NFT has to be created.
-The process is the same as before, except we will include one additional field on our NFT Metadata: `isCollection`.
+The process is the same as before, except you'll include one additional field on our NFT Metadata: `isCollection`.
 This field tells the token program that this NFT is a Collection NFT.

 ```tsx
 const { collectionNft } = await metaplex.nfts().create(